VerdantFox/blog_posts/posts/0015_async_python/async_python.md

     text = await resp.text()
 ```

-👆 These lines (inside `download_single_pokemon`) convert the synchronous `requests.get` call to an async call and wait for the response.
+👆 These lines (inside `download_single_pokemon`) convert the synchronous `requests.get` call to an async call and await the response.
 Without this change, we could not wait for multiple **I/O** responses at once in a single thread.

 NOTE: these two lines are equivalent: